 YearCompass is a global movement that mobilises people to sort out their last year and plan their next one in order to have a greater awareness of their lives.
 New Year's resolutions don't work; planning your year does.
 The main tool of the movement is the free to download YearCompass booklet that is available in many languages.

-We wanted to have a worthwhile New Year’s Eve with our friends, made a booklet with a few questions that help reflection and it went viral in 2013.
-Since then it became an international movement with more than a hundred volunteers from 21 countries.
-Today the YearCompass booklet is available in 19 different languages.
-The self printed version is free to downloaded from the YearCompass website and had 200 000 downloads last year.
+On New Year's Eve with our friends, we made a booklet with a few questions to help our reflection and it went viral in 2013.
+Since then it's become an international movement with more than a hundred volunteers from 25 countries.
+Today the YearCompass booklet is available in 22 different languages.
+The self-printed version is free to download from the YearCompass website and had 700,000 downloads last year.

-Bukarest Rádió - Interview with Békéssy László / YearCompass [Hungarian]
+Bukarest Rádió - Wywiad z Békéssy László / YearCompass [Węgierski]

-Érd.FM - Interview with P. Tóth András / YearCompass.
-[Hungarian]
+Érd.FM - Wywiad z P. Tóth András / YearCompass.
+[Węgierski]

 YearCompass users talk about their experience [Hungarian with English subtitles]

-YearCompass is a non-profit organisation that relies on volunteering resources, the backbone of which are the volunteers of Invisible University (a Hungarian non-profit organisation that promotes self development for higher education).
+YearCompass is a non-profit organization that relies on volunteering resources, the backbone of which are the volunteers of Invisible University (a Hungarian non-profit organisation that promotes self development for higher education).

-Besides them the international volunteer community is growing steadily making YearCompass able to reach more and more countries and people every year.
+And also, our international volunteer community is growing steadily, making YearCompass able to reach more and more countries and people every year.